 Making Lunch Easy & Nutritious

 One of the biggest misconceptions I encounter when working with my nutrition counseling clients is that they believe healthy eating needs to be difficult, complicated or time-consuming.

 Taking the time to care for ourselves can quickly fall to the wayside when everything else life has planned gets in the way.

-Balance Your Plate is an educational program that shows you how frozen and chilled entrées can be an ally at mealtime – saving you time in the kitchen while helping you create a nutritious, balanced plate.
-This means more time for the things that matter most to you: family, exercise, or down time to do something that you love.
+That is why I advocate for an 80/20 approach to your diet, allowing you to save time in the kitchen while helping you create a nutritious, balanced plate.
+This means more time for the things that matter most to you: family, exercise, or downtime to do something that you love.